opnfv/dovetail/docs/testing/user/testspecification/tempest_osinterop/tempest_osinterop_identity.rst

 The test area is structured based on VIM identity operations.
 Each test case is able to run independently, i.e. irrelevant of the state created by a previous test.

-All these test cases are included in the test case dovetail.osinterop.tc001 of OVP test suite.
+All these test cases are included in the test case dovetail.tempest.osinterop of OVP test suite.

 Dependency Description
 ======================

 The VIM identity operations test cases are a part of the OpenStack interoperability tempest test cases.
-For Danube based dovetail release, the OpenStack interoperability guidelines (version 2016.08) is adopted, which is valid for Kilo, Liberty, Mitaka and Newton releases of Openstack.
+For Fraser based dovetail release, the OpenStack interoperability guidelines (version 2017.09) is adopted, which is valid for Mitaka, Newton, Ocata and Pike releases of Openstack.

 Test Descriptions
 =================